 Grafschaft Location Manager

-+49 2225 91130 - 10
++49 2225 91130-10

 alexander.holl@blumer-lehmann.com

-Advantages of prefabricated timber construction in summary
+Advantages of timber construction in prefabricated elements

 • Production in the factory goes ahead independent of weather conditions, at consistently high quality and exactly according to schedule.